MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 }
 ```

-Final part of initialization is related to frame-dependent resources, creating independent resource objects for each frame in swap-chain:
+Final part of initialization is related to frame-dependent resources, creating independent resource objects for each frame in
+the swap-chain:
 - Create program arguments to resources bindings with `m_render_state.GetProgram().CreateBindings(..)` function.
+Note that
-Note that program argument `g_uniforms` binding is not initialized here and its pointer is saved to `uniforms_binding_ptr` field
+  the program argument `g_uniforms` binding is not initialized here, and its pointer is saved to the `uniforms_binding_ptr`
-for later initialization in `TexturedCubeApp::Update()` method.
+  field for later initialization in the `TexturedCubeApp::Update()` method.
-- Create rendering command list with `render_cmd_queue.CreateRenderCommandList(...)` and
+- Create a rendering command list with `render_cmd_queue.CreateRenderCommandList(...)` and create a set of command lists
-create set of command lists with `rhi::CommandListSet(...)` for execution in command queue.
+  with `rhi::CommandListSet(...)` for execution in the command queue.

-Finally at the end of `Init()` function `App::CompleteInitialization()` is called to complete graphics
+Finally, at the end of the `Init()` function, `App::CompleteInitialization()` is called to complete graphics resources
-resources initialization to prepare for rendering.
-It uploads graphics resources to GPU and initializes shader bindings on GPU.
+initialization to prepare for rendering.
+It uploads graphics resources to the GPU and initializes shader bindings on the GPU.

 ```cpp
 void TexturedCubeApp::Init()